kizzx2/tigerbeetle-benchmarks/README.md

 The batch example was added based on the Basic example because it seemed to be losing too bad.

 AMD benchmark was added because it was mentioned that TigerBeetle performs significantly worse on Mac than on Linux.
 I could confirm that on my particular Linux set up, TigerBeetle was just 100% slower than Postgres for non batch use case.

+Parallel benchmark was added as suggested that it would theoretically lead to being able to witness the 1000x performance difference.

 ## How to Run